DragonForgedTheArtist/VCVRack-rpi/PluginsWithExtraSteps.md

     make
     make install

+## Causal Systems
+Causal Systems doesn't default to the rack2 branch so it will need to be checked out

+    git clone --branch rack2 https://github.com/freesurfacemodules/FreeSurface.git

+Apply the patch to upgrade libsamplerate to version 0.2.1

+    cd FreeSurface
+    patch -p1 < ../../../VCVRack-rpi/patches/CausalSystems-libsamplerate.patch

+Then build as normal

+    git submodule update --init --recursive
+    make dep
+    make
+    make install

 ## CharredDesert
 CharredDesert doesn't default to the 2.0 branch so it will need to be checked out